 Regardless of the violence and corruption wrought upon the Andean nation by narcotics, the discussions should be relatively straightforward compared with the previous negotiating topics of agrarian reform and the political participation of the leftist guerrillas, which stretched on for about six and five months, respectively.

 Both the current administration and the FARC have called for extensive reform.
 Last September, President Juan Manuel Santos reiterated his request for an international review of the “War on Drugs” during his speech before the UN General Assembly.
 He has moreover appointed progressive academics such as Francisco Thoumi to the UN International Narcotics Control Board, and Daniel Mejía to the Presidential Advisory Commission on Drug Policy.

 Despite FARC’s involvement in the drug trade, the rebel group’s maximum leader, alias “Timochenko,” released a communiqué on November 12 stating, “Our satisfaction for a Colombia without coca will be enormous.”
 On November 23, the guerrillas published a proposal on their website to work with officials to provide coca growers with viable economic alternatives.

-As Adam Isacson, a Senior Associate of the Washington Office on Latin America, told The City Paper, “Colombia’s government and the FARC might actually be closer to one another [on drug policy] than to the United States,” a major ally of the Santos administration and a supporter of the peace process with the guerrilla group.
+As Adam Isacson, a Senior Associate of the Washington Office on Latin America, told The City Paper, “Colombia’s government and the FARC might actually be closer to one another than to the United States,” a major ally of the Santos administration and a supporter of the peace process with the guerrilla group.

 The current agenda point is indeed the most likely to affect U.S. interests in Colombia.
 A particularly contentious point would be the reduction or elimination of aerial spraying of coca with herbicides, a key component of Colombia’s U.S.-backed antinarcotics strategy since 1994, and which program still receives over US$40 million from Washington every year.